Facebook pixel Tanya Asim Cooper | Faculty | Pepperdine Caruso School of Law Skip to main content

 Biography

-Professor Cooper also previously taught at the University of the District of Columbia David A. Clarke School of Law, where she directed a parent representation litigation clinic.
+Professor Cooper also previously taught at the University of the District of Columbia, David A. Clarke School of Law, where she directed a parent-representation litigation clinic.
 Professor Cooper helped reunify families and engaged in systems change and community organizing to improve DC's child abuse and neglect system.

-Professor Cooper's scholarship addresses: sexual violence in collegiate Greek life, child victim-witness testimony, copyright and art law, and racial bias in American foster care.
-Her research has been cited by legal scholars, students, and practitioners as well as the California legislature, the National Crime Victim Law Institute, and the ABA Criminal Justice Section.
-Excerpts of her articles have been reprinted in the casebook, Children and the Law: Doctrine, Policy and Practice (6th ed.), and on websites, including Race, Racism and the Law.
-Her articles on clinical teaching have appeared on the Clinical Law Prof Blog.
+Professor Cooper's scholarship addresses sexual violence in collegiate Greek life, child victim-witness testimony, copyright and art law, and racial bias in American foster care.
+Her research has been cited by courts, legal scholars, students, practitioners, podcasts, amicus briefs, state legislatures, the National Crime Victim Law Institute, and the American Bar Association.
+Her essays on clinical teaching have appeared on the Clinical Law Prof Blog.
+Excerpts of her articles have also been reprinted in casebooks and textbooks, Children and the Law: Doctrine, Policy and Practice (6th ed.); Victims in Criminal Procedure (5th edition); and on websites, including “Race, Racism and the Law.”

 Education